Percona-Lab/tokumx2_to_psmdb3_migration/ZeroDowntimeMigration.md

 2. If the source server is not running in Replica Set mode, it will need to be reconfigured and restarted.
 This can be accomplished in two ways:

-    * The servers tokumx.conf configuration file can be modified to add the a replica set name:
+    * The servers `tokumx.conf` configuration file can be modified to add a replica set name:

       ```